Image de fond

 How can you ensure your cloud data protection is secure?
 Here’s a list of 8 essential protection measures to adopt: check if you’re ticking all the boxes!

-1. Implement Data Replication
+1. Implement data replication

 The first step to securing your data is to create copies.
 In the event of a major incident—such as a ransomware attack that encrypts your data to disrupt your operations—you’ll be able to recover all your information.
 This allows your business to become operational again in no time.